 - Grant funds that are not spent on the project within two years of receipt must be returned

-- When the resulting research is published, the grant must be acknowledged by footnote in the publication
+- When the resulting research is published, the grant must be acknowledged by a footnote or author’s note in the publication

 - All individuals directly receiving funds from the Society for the Advancement of Psychotherapy will be required to complete an IRS w-9 form prior to the release of funds, and will be sent a 1099 after the end of the fiscal year (December 31st)

 - Submit all required materials for proposal to: Tracey A. Martin in the Society for the Advancement of Psychotherapy (Division 29 of APA) Central Office, email@example.com

 - You will receive an electronic confirmation of your submission within 24 hours.
 If you do not receive confirmation, your proposal was not received.
 Please resubmit.

 - All materials must be submitted electronically at the same time

 - All applicants must complete the grant application form, in MSWord or other text format